mathesar-foundation/mathesar-wiki/design/specs/table_inspector.md

 ![image](https://user-images.githubusercontent.com/845767/183445209-a2d7bf2c-453b-4cae-84e8-94b645ce9271.png)

+### Multi-Select Mode

+Shown when multiple table components are selected.
+The table inspector will display the properties according to the current inspector mode and the shared properties between selected components.

+When in 'Column' mode, for example, if all chosen table components are columns, the table inspector will reveal the attributes that are shared by all columns.

+The number of table components selected will be reflected in the selection status at the top of the panel.

 ### Actions Panel

 The actions panel provides users with ready-to-use actions for quickly manipulating tables, columns, or cells.
 The available actions are dependent on the active inspector mode.

+The actions, when clicked, should open a modal dialog with the corresponding action options if applicable.
+They should not include options directly into the table inspector.

 #### Future Considerations